Tension Headache Symptoms

 Muscular tenderness in areas of the neck, the base of the skull, scalp, forehead, face, jaw, shoulders, or upper arms may be present in tension-headache sufferers.
 The scalp and forehead may be painful to the touch.
 Some people may show signs of clenching their teeth.

 A person experiencing cluster headache may have up to 8 attacks per day, each lasting about 15 to 45 minutes or longer.
-Attacks often come in the early morning hours and waken the patient from sleep.
+Attacks often come in the night or early morning hours and waken the patient from sleep.

 The pain of cluster headaches usually is located around one eye and is almost always on one side of the head (unilateral).
 There can be nasal stuffiness and tearing with the headache.